wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 ## Features

-- **Project Management**: Create and organize work into projects
+- **Project Management**: Create and organize work into projects with friendly slugs
-- **Agent Management**: Register agents and assign them to tasks
+- **Agent Management**: Register agents and assign them to tasks with slug-based identification
-- **Task Management**: Create, query, and track analysis tasks with dependencies
+- **Task Management**: Create, query, and track analysis tasks with dependencies using flexible identifiers
+- **Task Assignment**: Assign tasks to agents and automatically set them to in-progress
 - **Location Tracking**: Store and manage code locations relevant to tasks
 - **Report Generation**: Create reports linked to tasks and locations
+- **Slug-based Identification**: Use human-friendly slugs instead of numeric IDs
 - **Database Locking**: Safe concurrent access with automatic retry logic

 ## Installation